ebookbug/BigStocks/readme.md

-This project want to collect all stocks data in a big database.
+This project want to collect all stocks data from China Shanghai and Shenzhen into a big database.
+The programm is write by go,and the database is influexdb.